Kenshiro Daniels

-Kenshiro Michael Lontok Daniels (born January 13, 1995) is a Filipino professional footballer who plays as a forward for Kaya–Iloilo and the Philippines national team.
-He was born in Newport Beach, California to English actor and retired kickboxer Gary Daniels and a Filipino mother.
+Kenshiro Michael Lontok Daniels (born January 13, 1995) is a professional footballer who plays as a forward for Thai League 1 club Lamphun Warriors.
+Born in the United States, he plays for the Philippines national team.

+He was born in Newport Beach, California to British actor and retired kickboxer Gary Daniels and a Filipino mother.

 Club career

 Kaya

 Daniels began his professional career with the Kaya–Iloilo of the United Football League in 2013.

 In June 2018, after his 5-year spell, Daniels parted ways with Kaya–Iloilo and moved to the Malaysia Super League, alongside Robert Lopez Mendy, Antonio Ugarte, and Miguel Tanton.

 Stallion Laguna

 The signing of Daniels was announced by Stallion's head coach, Ernie Nierras, through a Facebook post.

 International career

 Daniels was born in Irvine, California to an English father and a Filipino mother, which made him eligible to play for England, the Philippines and the United States.

 Daniels made his international debut for the Philippines as a substitute in a 0–0 draw over Malaysia in Selayang, Malaysia on March 1, 2014.